dypflying/chimestack-docs/content/en/docs/Usage/faulure/_index.md

 * **Rebuild**: Rebuild the same virtual machine instances on other nodes, of scenarios:
   - Migrate the virtual machines on the failure node to other nodes when the node is down.

-Following is the introduction to the 3 operation methods through Web UI.
+Following is the introduction to the 3 operational methods.

 ## Node Mingration